davidsbatista/davidsbatista.net/_posts/2017-08-09-Sequential_Supervised_Learning_part_I.md

 $$ p(y \mid \vec{x}) = \frac{p(y) \cdot p(\vec{x} \mid y)}{p(\vec{x})} $$

+In classification logistic regression chooses a class by using the equation defined above to compute the probability of each class and then choose the one that yields the maximum probability.

 In training, when iterating over all classes, for a given observation, and calculating the probabilities above, the probability of the observation, i.e., the denominator, is always the same, it has no influence, so we can then simplify the formula:

 $$p(y \mid \vec{x}) = p(y) \cdot p(\vec{x} \mid y) $$